mynorel/framework/README.md

 - **CLI & Console:** Powerful command system for developer tools, automation, and narrative test running.
 - **Configuration:** All config in `/config`, environment-driven, no magic.
 - **PSR-4 Autoloading:** Modern, Composer-based, no require_once.
+- **Extension System:** Register and load plugins ("side stories") at runtime via the ExtensionManager.
+- **Sentinels & Rituals:** Expressive guards and handlers with contracts for custom workflows.
 - **Ready for plugins, DI, and extension.**

 ---